Brexit as a teachable moment for US brand strategists

 Meanwhile, on this side of the Atlantic too many brands lack the courage, craft or creativity to compete in a booming economy three times that of the UK – the $8.3 trillion GDP created by Americans aged 50-plus.

-It is the world’s 3rd largest economy, some 120 million people who account for 52% of all US consumer spending.
+It is the world’s #3 economy, driven by some 120 million people who account for 52% of all U.S. consumer spending.